Logo

 Rackham Graduate School, University of Michigan, Nov.
 2025

-Academia Sinica Summer Undergraduate Research Scholarship
+Academia Sinica Undergraduate Research Scholarship

 Academia Sinica, Institute of Astronomy and Astrophysics, Sep.
 2022